 Need for further Guidance

-The DELTA2 project seeks to address this gap in the literature.
+The DELTA2 project6-8 sought to address this gap in the literature.
 Findings from the project and related outputs are available here.

 This project is funded by the Medical Research Council-National Institute for Health Research Methodology Research Programme in the UK.

 - Julious S. Sample Sizes for Clinical Trials.
 Boca Raton, FL: Chapman and Hall/CRC Press; 2010.